Protect Your Business

 Protecting your business’s physical structure and the items inside is more than just practical, it’s necessary.
 Consider the amount of money that you’ve invested in keeping your company up and running.
 Now, consider how a business interruption due to property loss could affect your profit margin.
-What if your company’s building is damaged during a fire and must close for repairs?
-What if there is a robbery and your equipment is stolen?
+What if your company’s building gets damaged during a fire and must close for repairs?
+What if your company falls victim to a robbery and your equipment is stolen?
 Do you have the safeguards in place to protect your company against the costs of replacement, repair and income loss?

 Commercial property insurance typically compensates for losses due to fire, theft, internal water damage and vandalism.
-It reimburses you if damage or destruction is caused to your company’s:
+You receive reimbursement if your company falls victim to damage or destruction:

 - Valuable documents